iszeze/Cool-tees-project/README.md

-# Forum App in React & Redux + Django
+# Cool Tees in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Cool Tees, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo